scalavision/bash4s/README.md

 Targets ``data engineers``, ``devops engineers``, ``bioinformaticians``, ``data scientists`` that want to build bash scripts directly in the scala language.
 The library facilitates:

-* The most seamless integration with `bash`, no other multi purpose programming language is even close.
+* The most seamless integration with `bash`, no other multi-purpose programming language comes even close.
 * Type safety (still `WIP`, but a lot better than raw bash scripts)
 * Reusable, standalone script snippets, that easily can be merged into larger scripts
 * Testability
 * Introspection of your scripts (still `WIP`)
 * Flexibility, write most of your scripts in the ``bash dsl`` or in `scala` or somewhere between
-* Extensible, you could very easily create wrappers to run these scripts on a slurm cluster, in a docker container, on kubernets or in your devops pipeline.
+* Extensibility, you could very easily create wrappers to run these scripts on a slurm cluster, in a docker container, on kubernets or in your devops pipeline.

 Read in data from bash via `cat`: